How to make a great video call

 I will share here some guidelines that make online psychotherapy sessions and video calls easier and more productive.
 This guide is written primarily for clients, but I hope that therapists, coaches, consultants and managers might find it useful also.

 Please do have a read through, and if you’ve any feedback or suggestions, please do let me know.
 I believe that collaborative processes generally bring the best results!

-Just a note – I prefer to use Zoom, although I do occasionally use Skype and Facetime, Skype’s user policy means that they reserve the right to record any conversations that occur using their medium.
+Just a note – I prefer to use Zoom, although I do occasionally use Skype.
+Skype’s user policy means that they reserve the right to record any conversations that occur using their medium.
 Whilst this is unlikely, I prefer to use a secure medium.

 Ok, here goes – the finer points of how to make a great video call!

 The Prep part 1: The software and hardware 🙂